Frequently Asked Questions (FAQ)

 First, take a deep breath.
 You are not alone in this situation.
-You can do this and there is help available.
-Remember, you can create a natural and comfortable environment for the child in your care.
-If the child in your care is not involved with BCDSS, contact the informal kin navigator to ask questions about obtaining legal custody and accessing benefits.
+You can do this, and there is help available.
+Remember, you can create a natural, safe and comfortable environment for the child in your care.
+If the child in your care is not involved with BCDSS, our informal kin navigator can answer questions about obtaining legal custody and accessing benefits.
 If the child was placed in your home by a BCDSS caseworker, there is a team of dedicated staff to assist you through the process.
-You will be contacted by the formal kin navigator to provide support and guidance.
+A BCDSS formal kin navigator will contact your to provide support and guidance.

 What is TCA?

 Temporary Cash Assistance (TCA), Maryland’s Temporary Assistance to Needy Families (TANF) program, provides cash assistance to families with dependent children.
 As a kinship caregiver, you may be eligible for a TCA “Child-only” grant, which is a cash benefit that is not based on your income.
 Legal custody of your relative is not required.

 You can apply multiple ways:

 - Apply in person at your Local Department of Social Services Office